peardox/Trivial/README.md

 castle-engine package  --target=ios

-Install lpk on a device or use simulator
+Install on a device or use simulator

 ##### Credits